mcasalaina/mcp-server-azure-ai-agents/README.md

 1. **Create an Azure AI Project:**
    - Go to the Azure Portal and create a new Azure AI Project
-   - Note the project connection string and model deployment name
+   - Note the project endpoint (not connection string)

-2. **Create an Azure AI Search Connection:**
+2. **Deploy a Model:**
-   - In your Azure AI Project, add a connection to your Azure AI Search service
+   - In your Azure AI Project, deploy a model (e.g., GPT-4o)
-   - Note the connection name and index name
+   - Note the deployment name

 3. **Create a Bing Web Search Connection:**
    - In your Azure AI Project, add a connection to Bing Search service